SoftwareAG/c8y-docs/src/documents/guides/java/hello-world-me.html.md

 To develop the "Hello, world!" agent with the Oracle JavaME SDK and Eclipse, you need to

 * Create an IMP-NG MIDlet project in Eclipse.
 IMP-NG is the JavaME profile used on embedded devices.
-* Include the Cumulocity JavaME client libraries into your project.
+* Include the Cumulocity JavaME SmartREST client libraries into your project.
 * Write the agent code.
 * Run the agent.